 Fariba and I worked on integrity checking for deductive databases.
 We developed a proof procedure that uses forward reasoning, triggered by an update, to check that a database that satisfied integrity constraints before the update continues to satisfy the integrity constraints after the update.
 We also investigated the relationship between integrity constraints in databases and rules and exceptions in default reasoning.

 I had hoped, during my six-month leave of absence to work on a second book, which I tentatively titled “Logic for Knowledge Representation”.
 Instead, I worked mainly with another PhD student, Kave Eshghi, on abductive logic programming.
-We adapted the proof procedure for integrity checking to the problem of checking that abductive hypotheses, generated by abductive logic programs, satisfy integrity constraints.
-We applied the proof procedure to give an abductive interpretation of negation as failure in logic programming.
+We adapted the proof procedure for integrity checking to the problem of checking that abductive hypotheses, generated by logic programs, satisfy integrity constraints.
+We applied the proof procedure to give an abductive interpretation of negation as failure, as a form of default reasoning, in logic programming.

 Soon after the start of the Compulog project, Fujitsu Research Laboratories, which was one of the main partners in the Japanese Fifth Generation Project, approached the College with a proposal to support research on logic programming in our group.
 As a result of the subsequent discussions, Fujitsu supported a five-year project, focused on abductive logic programming, during the period 1990-95.

 In the beginning, the Fujitsu project supported Francesca Toni, as a PhD student.
 But, when the first three-year grant for the Compulog project ended, I transferred to the Fujitsu project and extended the leave of absence from my College work.